samcat437/Milestone-3/README.md

 [Jinja](https://flask.palletsprojects.com/en/2.1.x/) : Jinja is used to create templates to populate HTML pages on the site.

 [Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Nanum Gothic" and "Gochi Hand" in order to customise and stylise the text.

-[Colorzilla](https://www.colorzilla.com/gradient-editor/) : Colorzilla has an ultimate CSS gradient generator that I used to generate the CSS for the background colours of my lesson.html page.

 [Coolors](https://coolors.co/) : Coolors is a colour palette generator I used to create colours that worked together for the site.